Growth of photovoltaics: Prices and costs (1977–present)

 The average price per watt dropped drastically for solar cells in the decades leading up to 2017.
 While in 1977 prices for crystalline silicon cells were about $77 per watt, average spot prices in August 2018 were as low as $0.13 per watt or nearly 600 times less than forty years ago.
 Prices for thin-film solar cells and for c-Si solar panels were around $.60 per watt.
 Module and cell prices declined even further after 2014 (see price quotes in table).

 This price trend was seen as evidence supporting Swanson's law (an observation similar to the famous Moore's Law) that states that the per-watt cost of solar cells and panels fall by 20 percent for every doubling of cumulative photovoltaic production.
 A 2015 study showed price/kWh dropping by 10% per year since 1980, and predicted that solar could contribute 20% of total electricity consumption by 2030.

-In its 2014 edition of the Technology Roadmap: Solar Photovoltaic Energy report, the International Energy Agency (IEA) published prices for residential, commercial and utility-scale PV systems for eight major markets as of 2013 (see table below).
-However, DOE's SunShot Initiative report states lower prices than the IEA report, although both reports were published at the same time and referred to the same period.
-After 2014 prices fell further.
-For 2014, the SunShot Initiative modeled U.S. system prices to be in the range of $1.80 to $3.29 per watt.
-Other sources identified similar price ranges of $1.70 to $3.50 for the different market segments in the U.S. In the highly penetrated German market, prices for residential and small commercial rooftop systems of up to 100 kW declined to $1.36 per watt (€1.24/W) by the end of 2014.
-In 2015, Deutsche Bank estimated costs for small residential rooftop systems in the U.S. around $2.90 per watt.
-Costs for utility-scale systems in China and India were estimated as low as $1.00 per watt.